 I also take frequent breaks and challenge my mind in non-creative ways so the creative part rests.
 The old teachings about burnout said that a person needed recreation and vacation away from the work and they’d be just fine, but research shows people can return from vacation just as burned out as before.
 Instead, new research indicates that burnout may be caused by overusing certain parts of the brain without variation, and that performing activities resting the overused parts but exercising unused parts may actually prevent burnout.
 With this in mind, I take breaks to wrestle with my son, play soccer, do puzzles, debate logically with friends, play chess or video games, or any other activities which do not engage the creative part of my brain.
 These short, concentrated breaks allow me to quickly refresh during the day and get right back to writing.

 The last thing I do is trust my own process.
 Many authors write and then edit as they go, constantly backtracking and making edits and reading their own work obsessively before it’s even done.
 I refuse to allow myself to do this.
 I know that any book I work on will go through a minimum of 3 drafts before it’s finalized, and editing will take place at every step.
 I open a new document in Evernote titled (Book) Edits and list changes to be made there for when I finish the rough draft.
 Allowing myself to edit as I go has cost me countless hours of backtracking and lost flow, so I no longer allow it to happen.

 This is everything about my writing process.
 With the above steps, I’ve found that I tend to average about 1,500 words per hour and can comfortably hit 10,000 words in about 7 hours, including a half-hour break for lunch.

 Anyone with questions is welcome to reach out and ask them.
 I look forward to hearing from you.

-For more information on this topic, check out my writing guide Write like a Beast where I elaborate on this method and a range of other topics to help writers maximize their word count and quality
+For more information on this topic, check out my complete writing system Write Like a Beast where I elaborate on this method and a range of other topics to help writers maximize their word count and quality.